 - Heat the oil in a casserole dish, and brown the rabbit joints in stages, and set aside.

 - In the same pan/oil fry the onion, bacon and carrot together over a low heat until soft.
 Add the garlic, rosemary and tomato puree and cook for another couple of minutes

 - Pour in the wine, stock and add the rabbit, with a pinch of salt and a good grind of black pepper.
-Cover and simmer for an hour, until the rabbit is tender and coming off the bone.
-You may need to simmer for longer than an hour, depending on how tender the rabbit is.
+Cover and simmer for an hour and a half, until the rabbit is tender and coming off the bone.
+You may need to simmer for longer, depending on how tender the rabbit is.

 - Remove the rabbit from the pan, and let it cool.
 Shred the meat from the bone.